bugzilla/bugzilla/docs/en/rst/installing/quick-start.rst

     Click :guilabel:`Save Changes` at the bottom of the page.

-    XXX There should be a "send test email" button on that page
+    .. todo:: There should be a "send test email" button on that page

     And you're all ready to go. :-)